18 Tips For a Better React Code Review (TS/JS)

 They will help you stay less angry, as the person that provides React development services and prepares the code review will have specific steps to follow before sending the code to you.
 Win-win.

-There are a few things I really like in this process, and I consider as highly useful.
-Some of them are:
+There are a few things I really like in the code review process, and I consider as highly useful:

 It doesn’t have to be extra detailed, but something like “Add a new page for players listing with table, the table has a pagination but cannot be sortable or filterable.
-For now, we have to use a mock for data as the API is not ready yet.” will show the overall context.
+For now, we have to use a mock for data as the API is not ready yet.” will show the overall context over-engineered code.

 Sometimes it’s also good to send some screenshots, so the reviewer doesn’t have to run the project (unless he has to test it too).